What to Know About the 2021 Standards of Care for Type 2 Diabetes

 How a person with type 2 diabetes is able to manage their condition can depend on their access to resources and care.
 In the new set of guidelines, the ADA recommends providers taking factors like food insecurity, housing security and homelessness, social support and other financial barriers when developing treatment plans for patients.
 Health inequities are related to the incidences of diabetes and its complications.

 ADA Recommends Screenings for Prediabetes and Diabetes for People with HIV

-Patients with HIV should be screened for diabetes and prediabetes with a fasting glucose test before starting antiretroviral therapy, switching antiretrotherapy, or 3-6 months after starting or switching to it.
-If the results are normal, fasting glucose should be checked annually.
+Patients with HIV should be screened for diabetes and prediabetes with a fasting blood glucose test before starting antiretroviral therapy, switching antiretrotherapy, or three to six months after starting or switching to it.
+If the results are normal, fasting blood glucose should be checked annually.

 Prevention and Delay of Type 2 Diabetes

 A new section called “Delivery and Dissemination of Lifestyle Behavior change” was added to the Standards of Care to provide further evidence for the need for national diabetes prevention programs, as well as using technology to deliver diabetes prevention lifestyle programs through smartphones, telehealth-based programs and web-based applications.
 Using these methods may be helpful to people in low-income or rural areas.

 Treatment for Chronic Kidney Disease and Cardiovascular Disease

 One of the key updates to the 2021 Standards of Care is the approach to address the risks of cardiovascular disease (CVD) and chronic kidney disease (CKD) for people with type 2 diabetes.
 While metformin is still the first recommended line of treatment for T2D, providers are encouraged to treat patients who are at risk or have a history of CVD or CKD with an SGLT-2 or GLP-1 RA, regardless if they’re on metformin or A1C goals.